 - Warning defects (lack of warning or inadequate warnings).

 Defendants in product liability claims can include the roller coaster designer, parts manufacturer, or roller coaster product distributor.
-In a roller coaster product liability claim, the plaintiff has to show the following:
+In a roller coaster product liability claim in California, you have to show the following:

 - The defendant manufactured, distributed, or sold the defective product;